-So, why not making digital concerts or events?
+So, why not make digital concerts or events?
 Yes, we used to watch free youtube videos or subscribe to streaming services, but paying for online entertainment is still not something common.
-But, we about to change our attitude towards online performances or exhibitions, as we can a unique digital experience.
+But, we are about to change our attitude towards online performances or exhibitions, as we can have a unique digital experience.

-The world has become more introvert.
+The world has become more introverted.
 The isolation is reflected in art.
 Can’t believe I am saying this but we have a ‘trend on isolation in culture’.

 Göteborg Film Festival 2021 offers an outstanding experience -“1 person.
 The ocean.
 And 70 film premieres”.
 The isolated cinema on Pater Noster Island is located in a remote location on the very edge of the archipelago, is one of Sweden’s most barren and windy places.
 A lonely lone film fan experiences complete isolation from the outside world.
 No phone, no family, no friends.
 Just the sea and the film program of the festival of 60 film premieres.
 For seven days.
 The chosen participant is an emergency nurse on the front line in the fight against Covid-19, Lisa.
 And, you can watch her diaries now.